adil-hussain-84/UiAutomatorExperiments/app2/README.md

 This Android application project demonstrates a workaround for the [UIDevice.getLauncherPackageName()](https://developer.android.com/reference/androidx/test/uiautomator/UiDevice#getlauncherpackagename) method reporting an incorrect package name when run in an Android 11+ emulator.
-The workaround is to add a [queries](https://developer.android.com/guide/topics/manifest/queries-element) element to the app's manifest which enables the [UIDevice.getLauncherPackageName()](https://developer.android.com/reference/androidx/test/uiautomator/UiDevice#getlauncherpackagename) method to return the correct package name.
-See the [src/debug/AndroidManifest.xml](src/debug/AndroidManifest.xml) file in this application module.
+The workaround is to add a [queries](https://developer.android.com/guide/topics/manifest/queries-element) element in the app's manifest which enables the [UIDevice.getLauncherPackageName()](https://developer.android.com/reference/androidx/test/uiautomator/UiDevice#getlauncherpackagename) method to return the correct package name.
+See the [src/debug/AndroidManifest.xml](src/debug/AndroidManifest.xml) file in this application module for the minimal [queries](https://developer.android.com/guide/topics/manifest/queries-element) definition that works.

 The class of interest in this application module is the [UiAutomatorTest](src/androidTest/java/com/tazkiyatech/uiautomator/app2/UiAutomatorTest.kt) test class.